KOne1Romania/kstats/README.md

-# Minits
+# KStats
-Pieces of monitoring rules for Monit
+Configuration, stats definitions and deployment of our data monitoring infrastructure.